Back to School Sale: $100 OFF Sitewide Shop now

 Part 1: Understanding the Physiology of Sweating

-Understanding the Physiology of SweatingTo understand any pathology or even abnormal physiology of any organ or gland, it is essential to know how exactly the gland functions.
+Understanding the Physiology of SweatingKnowing how exactly the gland functions is essential for understanding any pathology or abnormal physiology of any organ or gland.

 When it comes to sweating in the armpits, sweat glands are responsible.
 So, here is the basic knowledge about the physiology of sweating.